Sparky983/idea-356054/README.md

 ## How to reproduce

 1. Clone this repository
+2. Wait until project is indexed (important)
-2. Attempt to open `src/main/java/example/Test.java`
+3. Attempt to open `src/main/java/example/Test.java`

 ## How to reproduce from scratch